Atrix256/RandomCode/WebGLPBR/Readme.txt

 * drop down menu for texture slots, with one main drop down for "presets" for the materials.
 Yes get rid of untextured shader permutations.

-* add a model to the shape drop down list

-! get normal mapping working

-* profile at some point

-* see if there's any places where you need to use VectorSubtract etc instead of doing it manually?

-* get normal mapping working for texturing on
+* get normal mapping working
  * https://learnopengl.com/#!Advanced-Lighting/Normal-Mapping
  * including the Gram-Schmidt process

-? should blend the tangent / bitangent vectors for a vertex to be the normalized average of the faces?
- * I'm not sure that we can because each triangle is it's own thing.
- * we aren't using index buffers
- ? maybe we should use index buffers for meshes?
+* add a model to the shape drop down list

 * profile code to see where time is going so far

 * understand the PBR so far

-? is it normal for colors to show up on metal when it shouldn't? ask SE. like red metal showing a green light
+? is it normal for colors to show up on metal when it shouldn't? ask SE. like red metal showing a green light.

 * then move to IBL!